 Protect your skin from too much sun, in the UK as well as abroad.
 Spend time in the shade, cover up with clothing, and use a high factor sunscreen with good UVA protection.

 You may need to make some adjustments to your diet when you take immunosuppressants.
 Your team can give you information on foods to avoid or have less of.
 For example:

 - Grapefruit can affect how well some immunosuppressants work.
 So ideally don’t have any, and never within two hours of taking your medicines.

 - Since immunosuppressants lower your immunity, its best not to eat unpasteurised milk or cheeses, or raw or undercooked eggs, meats, fish and seafood.

 Particularly during the first three months after your transplant, it is important that you avoid eating foods that may contain bacteria such as listeria, salmonella or E. coli.
 You might be more vulnerable to food poisoning and there can be problems while you are on high doses of anti-rejection drugs.

 Foods that could contain listeria and other bacteria include:

-- unpasturised cheese and soft cheese such as feta, Brie, Camembert and blue vein cheese
+- unpasteurised cheese and soft cheese such as feta, brie, camembert and blue vein cheese

 - live yoghurt